survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Preparing Notes to Be Sorted

-Next we will need to tell React DnD what can be dragged and where.
+Next, we will need to tell React DnD what can be dragged and where.
 Since we want to move notes, we'll want to annotate them accordingly.
 In addition, we'll need some logic to tell what happens during this process.

 Earlier we extracted editing functionality from `Note` and ended up dropping `Note`.
 It seems like we'll want to add that concept back if only for decoration purposes.